Ace Combat 7: Skies Unknown: Plot

-A joint Osean and Erusean coalition assaults the ISEV to seize it from Erusean radicals, while Rosa and Avril disable its microwave power transmissions, allowing Trigger to destroy the remaining Arsenal Bird Justice.
-However, Hugin and Munin arrive and repel the coalition, intending to complete the data transmission and prolong the war.
-The next morning, Trigger leads a counterattack on the ISEV and shoots down one of the drones, but the other, having acquired data from Trigger’s fighting style, escapes into an undersea tunnel that takes it deep below the ISEV.
-Trigger and Count pursue the drone and destroy it and the signal repeaters to prevent the transmission, ending the war.
-In the aftermath, peace returns to Usea, and Cossette, who has become the leader of Erusea's newly-formed provisional government, leads the post-war peace movement in Harling's memory.
+A joint Osean–Erusean coalition assaults the ISEV to seize it from Erusean radicals, while Cossette and Avril disable its microwave power transmissions, allowing Trigger to destroy the remaining Arsenal Bird Justice.
+However, Hugin and Munin arrive and repel the coalition, intending to complete the data transmission and forcibly prolong the war by endlessly mass-producing hostile drones.
+The next morning, Trigger leads a counterattack on the ISEV and shoots down one of the drones, but the other, having learned off Trigger's fighting style, flees into the ISEV itself.
+Trigger and Count pursue the drone and destroy it and the signal repeaters, cutting off the transmission and ending the war.
+In the aftermath, the world begins to recover from the blackout, and Cossette, now the leader of Erusea's provisional government, leads the postwar peace movement in Harling's memory.

+SP Missions

-In the DLC missions, set between an attack on Erusean missile bases and the Battle of Farbanti, the LRSSG is assigned to capture the Alicorn, a massive Erusean submarine aircraft carrier armed with a railgun, and Captain Matias Torres, a mentally-unstable ultranationalist who commands the Alicorn's cult-like crew and specifically despises Trigger.
-After failing to capture the submarine at an Erusean port, and defeating a pair of mercenaries who attempt to assassinate Trigger, the LRSSG learns that the Alicorn has defected from the Erusean Navy and that Torres plans to attack the Osean capital of Oured with a smuggled nuclear artillery shell, intending to kill "one million lives" to force an end to the Lighthouse War.
-After using sonobuoys and a magnetic anomaly detector to locate the Alicorn, the LRSSG and Osean anti-submarine planes force it to surface and engage it in a protracted battle, eventually destroying the Alicorn and killing Torres, ending their threat to Osea.
+In the DLC missions, set between an attack on Erusean missile bases and the battle of Farbanti, the LRSSG is assigned to capture the Alicorn, an Erusean submarine aircraft carrier armed with a railgun, and Captain Matias Torres, a mentally-unstable ultranationalist who commands the Alicorn's cult-like crew and specifically despises Trigger.
+After failing to capture them at an Erusean port, and defeating a pair of mercenary pilots who attempt to assassinate Trigger, the LRSSG learns the Alicorn has defected from the Erusean Navy and that Torres plans to attack the Osean capital of Oured with a nuclear artillery shell, intending to kill one million civilians to force an end to the Lighthouse War.
+Using sonobuoys and a magnetic anomaly detector to locate the Alicorn, the LRSSG and Osean anti-submarine planes force it to surface and engage it in a protracted battle, eventually destroying the Alicorn and killing Torres.

+VR Mode

 VR Mode's plot follows Ace Combat 04: Shattered Skies protagonist Mobius 1 as he joins the IUN-PKF to battle the Free Erusea terrorist group in 2014, five years prior to the events of the main game.
 This storyline occurs separately from the main plot.